harshitw/100DaysOfCode-Challenge/README.md

 I also read about few techniques like XGBoost.
 You can check my code here in this notebook [(https://www.kaggle.com/harshit00/practice1/edit0)].
 I am also updating about my progress here on my blog [(https://medium.com/series/100-days-of-code-experiment-1c5272b6c4a9)]

+### Day 11
+Explored about more about data preprocessing mostly about handling missing values in the dataset using pandas.